-- iii) identification of the downstream receiving environment; - iv) the locations of all earthworks and/or stream works: - v) methods for managing construction water effects for specific activities; - vi) the duration of the earthworks and/or stream works; - vii) the time of the year that the stream works are to be undertaken, and where applicable, - viii) the measures to be implemented to respond to any heightened weather risks at that - ix) time; - x) stabilisation methods and timing to reduce the open area at key locations to assist with - xi) a reduction in sediment generation; - xii) chemical treatment (flocculation) at sediment retention ponds and decanting earth bunds; and - xiii) the following details for dust management: - o Identification of potential dust sources on the site; - Methods to suppress or control dust (e.g. use of water carts, chemical dust suppressants, stabilisation of exposed surfaces); - Monitoring procedures, including daily site inspections and weather condition assessments: - o Response procedures for dust complaints or exceedances; - o Identification of a site representative responsible for implementing the DMP. - 20.
-Any of the SSESCPs may be amended at any time by the Consent Holder, however any amendments shall be submitted to Council's Monitoring Officer for approval.
+- 19 Each SSESCP shall contain as a minimum, the following information: - i) the specific construction activity to be undertaken; - ii) the area of earthworks, and/or the nature of the stream works at specific locations, and - iii) identification of the downstream receiving environment; - iv) the locations of all earthworks and/or stream works; - v) methods for managing construction water effects for specific activities; - vi) the duration of the earthworks and/or stream works; - vii) the time of the year that the stream works are to be undertaken, and where applicable, - viii) the measures to be implemented to respond to any heightened weather risks at that time; - ix) stabilisation methods and timing to reduce the open area at key locations to assist with a reduction in sediment generation; - x) chemical treatment (flocculation) at sediment retention ponds and decanting earth bunds; and - xi) the following details for dust management: - o Identification of potential dust sources on the site; - Methods to suppress or control dust (e.g. use of water carts, chemical dust suppressants, stabilisation of exposed surfaces); - Monitoring procedures, including daily site inspections and weather condition assessments; - o Response procedures for dust complaints or exceedances; - o Identification of a site representative responsible for implementing the DMP. - Any of the SSESCPs may be amended at any time by the Consent Holder, however any amendments shall be submitted to Council's Monitoring Officer for approval.
 If the amended SSESCP is approved, then it becomes the certified plan.
 Any amendments to a SSESCP shall be: - a.
-For the purposes of improving the measures outlined in the SSESCPs; - b.
+For the purposes of improving the measures outlined in the SSESCPs for achieving the CEMP purpose; - b.
 Consistent with the conditions of this resource consent; and - c.
 Prepared by a SQEP.